 Jab (Call to Action)

-In the world of storytelling for nonprofits, here we call people to action.
+In the world of storytelling for environmental organizations, here we call people to action.
 This is the final part of your story, where the audience is inspired or encouraged to take action or reflect on the story's message.
 This could be something or text on the screen that tells the audience what to do next.

 - Purpose: Invite people to action to leave a lasting impact